When you use our links, we may earn an affiliate commission. Learn more.

 - Dahon Mariner D8.
 This is more typical of the weight you can expect from a regular folding bike.
-It will be 27.6 pounds (12.56 kg).
+Its weight is 27.6 pounds (12.56 kg).

 - Vika+.
-The Vika+.
-It will weigh 50 pounds, making it one of the heaviest folding bikes in the world.
+The Vika+ weighs approximately 50 pounds, making it one of the heaviest folding bikes in the world.
 This is primarily because of the use of electrical motors.

 Before you purchase a prospective folding bike, it’s a good idea to check the model’s weight.
-The bike’s weight should be listed in the product specifications of the manufacturer’s website.
+The bike’s weight should be listed in the product specifications on the manufacturer’s website.

-How Does The Weight Of Folding Bikes Compare To Conventional Bikes?
+How Do Folding Bike Weights Compare To Conventional Bikes?